ably/ably-java/README.md

     ./gradlew android:connectedAndroidTest

+### Interactive push tests

+End-to-end tests for push notifications (ie where the Android client is the target) can be tested interactively via a [separate app](https://github.com/ably/push-example-android).
+There are [instructions there](https://github.com/ably/push-example-android#using-this-app-yourself) for setting up the necessary FCM account, configuring the credentials and other parameters, in order to get end-to-end FCM notifications working.

 ## Developing this library with an IDE

 The gradle project files can be imported to create projects in IntelliJ IDEA, Eclipse and Android Studio.